 If I walk around all day with a Starbucks latte or premium Mickey ice cream bar, can I keep my mask off?

-This is especially noticeable in World Showcase, where drinking around the world and the Taste of Epcot Food & Wine Festival increases the likelihood that guests will let their guard down or attempt to bend the rules.
+This is especially noticeable in World Showcase at EPCOT, where drinking around the world and the various festivals increase the likelihood that guests will let their guard down or attempt to bend the rules.
 It happens, but it’s usually ‘corrected’ quickly.

 Where in the parks can masks be removed?